Ted Nugent: Healthcare

 In 2008, Nugent was a guest on the episode Southwest Road Trip Special of Anthony Bourdain: No Reservations, where he spoke against obesity and public health care.

 Despite his stance against drugs, in 2015, Nugent declared his support for the legalization of marijuana for medical use.

+Nugent refused to get the COVID-19 vaccine saying, "nobody knows what's in it", and had denied that the COVID-19 pandemic was real.
 On April 19, 2021, Nugent announced on Facebook that he had tested positive for COVID-19, which he referred to as the "Chinese shit".
 He said, "I thought I was dying ...
 I literally could hardly crawl out of bed the last few days."
-Nugent had refused to get the vaccine saying, "nobody knows what's in it", and had denied that the COVID-19 pandemic was real.
 At a rally in Austin on April 29, 2023 (which focused on border security for Texas), a protester heckled at Nugent about the vaccine.
 Nugent responded by telling the person to "bring your needle up here, I'll shove it up your ass."

 Obama administration

 Nugent was particularly critical of former President Barack Obama and his Secretary of State Hillary Clinton, saying they "should be tried for treason & hung", among other comments directed towards them.
 On Facebook, he shared a video depiction of Clinton being shot by her 2016 Democratic presidential primary opponent, Bernie Sanders, commenting "I got your gun control right here bitch."

 At a concert on August 22, 2007, while wielding what appeared to be assault-like rifles, Nugent said in reference of Obama, "suck on my machine gun".
 In the same gun-wielding rant, Nugent said of Dianne Feinstein, "ride one of these you worthless whore".

-In 2012 he said of Obama, “He is an evil, dangerous man who hates America and hates freedom, and we need to fix this as soon as possible”.
+In 2012 he said of Obama, "He is an evil, dangerous man who hates America and hates freedom, and we need to fix this as soon as possible".

 In January 2014, Nugent called Obama a "communist-educated, communist-nurtured subhuman mongrel".
 That February, Nugent endorsed Greg Abbott in the Republican primary election for Texas Governor.
 Abbott, however, distanced himself from Nugent due to the "subhuman mongrel" comment, saying, "This is not the kind of language I would use or endorse in any way."
 After being further chastised about it by Senator Rand Paul, Nugent apologized for the comment.
 However, when asked in April 2017 if he regretted his comments about Obama, he replied "No!
 I will never apologize for calling out evil people."

 On April 17, 2012, while campaigning for Obama's opponent, Mitt Romney, at the 2012 NRA Convention, Nugent said, "If Barack Obama becomes the president in November, again, I will either be dead or in jail by this time next year."
 Nugent received a visit from the Secret Service for these remarks.
 Following these comments, commanders at Fort Knox opted not to allow him to perform at a previously scheduled event.

 On February 12, 2013, Nugent attended the State of the Union address given by President Obama.
 He was the guest of U.S. Representative Steve Stockman of Texas's 36th congressional district.